gamblinflanagan/angular-react-app/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build --output-hashing none` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+Copy and replace if needed the js files from the `dist/` directory to the `public/` directory.
+If React is not built run `npm run build`

+## Run Prod Build

+In the `public/` directory run `serve`. to install run `npm install -g serve`

 ## Running unit tests